-Kenneth Sancier, a former researcher from Stanford Institute and Chairman for the QiGong Institute, has published a compendium of studies on the anti-ageing benefits of Qigong.
+Kenneth Sancier, a former researcher from Stanford Institute and Chairman of the QiGong Institute, has published a compendium of studies on the anti-aging benefits of Qigong.
 He has been studying Qigong, using his analytical skills since 1986.
 He has assembled a computerized database with over 3,500 citations of Qigong.
 Many of these studies were published only in China and only recently have been translated.

 Synopsis of scientific research compiled by Sancier 5

 Long-term balance of blood pressure in hypertensive patients

 A 30-year study on 242 patients conducted by Wang Xu, and co-workers of the Shanghai Institute found that those who practiced Qigong faired better than their control counterparts.
 Both groups took medication to control their blood pressure and no one smoked in either group.
 Wan Xu found that over the 30-year study, the Qigong group could reduce their medication while those in control had to increase their medication.

 A 30-year study showed that Qigong exercise resulted in a decrease of 50% in terms of total mortality, mortality due to stroke, and morbidity due to a stroke.
 At the end of 30 years, 86 patients survived in the Qigong group and 68 in the control group.